 READ MORE: Our picks of the best toys for strollers

 Which is the best pushchair, buggy or stroller for toddlers?

 That depends on lots of factors, from your budget to your lifestyle.
-If you live in a small apartment in the city and rely on public transport, the best buggy, pushchair or stroller for toddlers won’t be the same as for someone who drives everywhere and lives in the country.
+If you live in a small apartment in the city and rely on public transport, the best buggy, pushchair, or stroller for toddlers won’t be the same as for someone who drives everywhere and lives in the country.
 A city-dwelling parent will need a lightweight pushchair that folds quickly and compactly and has small wheels to glide easily over shiny shop floors and urban streets.
-Someone who lives more rurally will likely need a pushchair that’s light enough to lift in and out of the car and which won’t fill the boot, as well as something with robust, puncture-proof wheels and good suspension to ensure a smooth ride even over bumpy terrain.
+Someone who lives more rurally will need a pushchair that’s light enough to lift in and out of the car and which won’t fill the boot.
+A pushchair with robust, puncture-proof wheels and good suspension is a must to ensure a smooth ride over bumpy terrain.

-But the most important thing to take into account when buying a pushchair for a toddler is how much it weighs.
-Toddlers aren’t exactly light and they only get heavier, so choose something that feels robust enough to withstand carrying a growing child but won’t be so heavy, once you add your occupant, that it’s unwieldy to push.
+The most important thing to take into account when buying a pushchair for a toddler is how much it weighs.
+Toddlers aren’t light and they only get heavier, so choose a pushchair that feels robust enough to carry a growing child but won’t be so heavy, once you add your occupant, that it’s unwieldy to push.

-We think the best buggy, pushchair or stroller for toddlers is also the Nuna Triv.
-It’s suitable for youngsters weighing up to 22kg, has a large shopping basket to stash a coat and some snacks, and it’s easy to fold with one hand while you keep track of an adventuring toddler.
+We think the best buggy, pushchair, or stroller for toddlers is also the Nuna Triv.
+It’s suitable for youngsters weighing up to 22kg, and has a large shopping basket to stash a coat and some snacks.
+It’s also easy to fold with one hand while you keep track of an adventuring toddler.